 One of the most common operations is to process all the images from specific directory.

-Let’s take a look, how we can apply resize operation in a bulk to all images.
+Let’s take a look at an example of how we can apply resize operation in a bulk to all images.

 Now, use can execute the following command to resize all

-.jpg files in your current directory to 25% of their original size and put result files into the
+.jpg files or your input file in your current directory, resizing images to 25% of their original size to change its virtual canvas information and put result files into the

 find . -name '*.jpg' -print0 | while read -d $'\0' file; do; do convert "$file" -resize 25% resized/"$file"; done

-ImageMagick is a powerful command-line utility for converting images from one format to another supporting a wide range of formats.
+ImageMagick is a powerful command-line utility for converting, resizing images, and manipulating images from one format to another supporting a wide range of formats.
 It is a cross-platform platform that works on macOS, Linux, and Windows.
-ImageMagick can help you with various tasks, including converting images from one format to another (e.g.: png, jpeg, pdf, gif, Mp4, and etc), resize the image, blur image, adding colors, and insert a caption to an image.
+ImageMagick can help you with various tasks, including converting images from one format to another (e.g.: png, jpeg, pdf, gif, Mp4, and etc), resize the image, blur image, adding colors, and insert a caption to an image using ImageMagick.
 In addition, rotating an image to the clock or anticlockwise, crop images, add effects, and many more features are available.
 In this guide, we illustrated how images manipulate with Imagemagick to convert from one format to another.